Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 - Open-bottom
 - Ford-like

 Each sub-type has a unique set of questions, so please be sure to select the correct one.
-Once selected, tap ‘Next’ to proceed with the rest of the assessment.
+Once selected, additional assessment questions will appear.

 Once a new barrier assessment has been saved or uploaded, a black feature point will appear on the map at the assessment location — a square for dams and a circle for stream crossings.
 See :ref:`Saving and Uploading Barrier Assessment Submissions below for more information <saving-uploading-assessments>`.

 .. figure:: img/android_new_features.png
     :align: center
-    :width: 40%
+    :width: 20%

 **Notes of Completing the Barrier Assessment Forms**